 The tunnel is small enough for traditional Maltese boats – known as Luzzu (or any small boat for that matter) to pass through.
 As you get beyond the tunnel, the sea bed that started out with a two-meter depth disappears and drops to a 50-meters – thus making it one of the best diving spots in Europe!

-On Friday, I learned when the wind is blowing in a north-easterly direction… Gozo’s west coast bedazzles in the sunshine.
+On Friday, I learned when the wind is blowing in a north-easterly direction… Gozo’s west coast dazzles in the sunshine.
 However, you can check the conditions of any beach here.
-We arrived before noon and were extremely lucky there was barely anyone else around.

 Check out highlights of the boat ride through the Dwejra Inland Sea below.